KristjanESPERANTO/MMM-NJTransit/README.md

                      * requires the module option 'colored' to be 'true'
                      * TYPE: string (CSS values, see https://www.w3schools.com/colors/colors_names.asp)
                      * REQUIRED: no
-                     * DEFAULT: magic mirror default text color */
+                     * DEFAULT: MagicMirror² default text color */
                     color: "pink",

                     /* maximum number of events to display for this stop.